A massive new exhibition revisits the Holocaust

 Iciar Palacios / Musealia

 Holocaust survivor Bronia Brandman lived through Auschwitz even though she entered at age 11.
 Few Jewish children survived there for long.

-She and other survivors were invited to visit the exhibition before it opened to the public.
+"I was very impressed with the exhibit," said Brandman, who visited the exhibit along with other survivors before it opened to the public.

 She's 88 years old now, but most survivors are older or have passed on.
 Her story is not in the museum, nor are there pieces and details for many of the others who died in the camps without identification or records or family members to remember them.